esensi/model/readme.md

 phpunit ./tests
 ```

+> **Important:** There is currently a bug in Laravel (see issue [#1181](https://github.com/laravel/framework/issues/1181)) that prevents model events from firing more than once in a test suite.
+This means that the first test that uses model tests will pass but any subseqeuent tests will fail.
+There are a couple of temporary solutions listed in that thread which you can use to make your tests pass in the meantime: namely `Model::flushEventListeners()` and `Model::boot()` after each test runs.

 > **Pro Tip:** Please help the open-source community by including good code test coverage with your pull requests.
 The Esensi development team will review pull requests with unit tests and passing tests as a priority.
 Significant code changes that do not include unit tests will _not_ be merged.

 ## Contributing